ambanum/disinfo.quaidorsay.fr-ops/README.md

 ## Usage

 To avoid making changes on the production server by mistake, by default all commands will only affect the vagrant developement VM.
 Note that the VM need to be started before with `vagrant up`.\
-To execute commands on the production server you should specify it by adding the option `-i inventories/production.yml` to the following commands:
+To execute commands on the production server you should specify it by adding the option `-i inventories/production.yml` to the following commands.

-- To setup a phoenix server:
+- **Setup a phoenix server:**

+  Before all, following backup steps are required:
+  - Create a dump of the Mattermost MySQL database with `mysqldump -u root mattermost -p -r /tmp/dump.sql`.
+  - Copy the resulting dump to the Mattermost role's `files` directory of this project on your local machine with: `scp -r -p cloud@disinfo.quaidorsay.fr:/tmp/dump.sql ./roles/infra/mattermost/files`.
+  - Copy all scrapped political ads data to the new server directly (there is more than 500Go).
+Connect to `disinfo.quaidorsay.fr` server and run: `rsync -azP /mnt/data/political-ads-scraper/ cloud@sismo.quaidorsay.fr:/mnt/data/political-ads-scraper`.

 ```
 ansible-playbook playbooks/site.yml
 ```
-Before being able to setting up a fully fonctionnal phoenix server, you have to create a MySQL dump of the Mattermost database, and create a copy of the directory `/opt/mattermost/data`.
-Put the `dump.sql` and the `data` directory on the `/roles/infra/mattermost/files` directory on your local machine.

-- To setup infrastructure only:
+- **Setup infrastructure only:**
 ```
 ansible-playbook playbooks/infra.yml
 ```

-- To setup apps only:
+- **Setup apps only:**
 ```
 ansible-playbook playbooks/apps.yml
 ```

-- To setup one app only:
+- **Setup one app only:**
 ```
 ansible-playbook playbooks/apps/<APP_NAME>.yml
 ```